froboy/yusaopeny_docs/content/en/docs/user-documentation/content-types/branch.md

 title: Branch
 ---

 **One of the first places members go when they visit a Y website is to their local Y’s page.
-In Open Y, you create pages for a wellness facility with the Branch content type.**
+In Y USA Open Y, you create pages for a wellness facility with the Branch content type.**

 ---